akingdom/akingdom.github.io/articles/AK_on_Jane_Austen.md

 9. **Value Feedback:** Jane likely shared her early works with family, learning from their feedback.
 Seek constructive criticism to help you grow as a writer.

 [![Young Jane Austen](JaneAusten_media/final-Jane-Austen-redux-by-AK-thumb.png)](JaneAusten_media/final-Jane-Austen-redux-by-AK.png)<br>
-*Jane Austen based on a confirmed portrait<br>
+*Jane Austen based on a confirmed portrait.<br>
-by Andrew Kingdom*
+This portrait by Andrew Kingdom*

 ---

 CC-BY LICENSE for text.
 Andrew Kingdom 2024.
-Both images are licensable (paid) for commercial or educational publications *but* free to reproduce by individual schools in class materials with attribution; created after much research and effort, generated using AI tool but the artworks are mine.
+Both images are licensable (paid) for commercial or educational publications *but* with attribution they are free to reproduce by individual schools in class materials; created after much research and effort, assisted by AI tools, but the artworks and text are mine.